Staffing Levels and Dependency Audit - Care Homes

 • Q27 | Unanswered

-Are ‘pinch points’ identified and planned for (morning personal care, mealtimes, medication rounds, bedtime routines)?
+Are pinch points identified and planned for, such as morning personal care, mealtimes, medication rounds and bedtime routines?

 Supporting Notes